konstatoivanen/PKRenderer/README.md

 ## Platform & Build Support

 > **Warning**
-> the project has only been tested on Windows 10, support for systems or versions is untested.
+> The project has only been tested on Windows 10, support for systems or versions is untested.

 > **Warning**
-> the project has only been tested on an NVIDIA RTX 2080 TI, support for other vendors or devices is untested.
+> The project has only been tested on an NVIDIA RTX 2080 TI, support for other vendors or devices is untested.

 > **Warning**
-> building requires MSBuild, MSCV & a C++17 standard compatible system.
+> Building requires MSBuild and a C++17 standard compatible version of MSCV or clang-cl.

 > **Warning**
-> building only the PKRenderer project requires a build of PKAssetTools or compatible prebuilt binaries.
+> Building only the PKRenderer project requires a compatible build of PKAssetTools.

 Build using MSBuild CLI:

 `msbuild.exe PKRenderer.sln /property:Configuration=Release`  or

+`msbuild.exe PKRenderer.sln /property:Configuration=ClangRelease`  or

 `msbuild.exe PKRenderer.sln /property:Configuration=Debug` or

+`msbuild.exe PKRenderer.sln /property:Configuration=ClangDebug` or

 through Visual Studio (you know how that goes).